 While winter brings with it the joy of festivals and holidays, it can also act as a trigger for asthma.
-Cold weather can contribute to asthma attacks during winter so much that it might actually cause the disease in people who spend a lot of time outdoors in such weather or live in cold, dry climates.
+Cold weather can contribute to asthma attacks during winter so much so that it might cause the disease in people who spend a lot of time outdoors in such weather or live in cold, dry climates.

 Here are a few tips on how to avoid asthma attacks during winter.

 - Wash your hands

-Frequently and properly washing your hands with water and soap is one of simplest and best ways to avoid catching or spreading colds and other viruses.
-Hand sanitizers that are alcohol based also do the trick.
-Make sure to emphasize the importance of good hand washing to your and educate them on it being one of the most basic steps of good hygiene.
+Frequent and proper washing of your hands with water and soap is one of the simplest and best ways to avoid catching or spreading the cold and other viruses.
+Hand sanitisers that are alcohol-based also do the trick.
+Make sure to emphasize the importance of good hand washing to your children and educate them on it being one of the most basic steps of good hygiene.

 - Don’t Exercise Outdoors

-The cold weather doesn’t mean you have to give up on your exercise routine but make sure to follow it indoors.
-In colder weather, symptoms are even more likely to appear during exercise because as the air is cold it can irritate the sensitive airways in your lungs.
-Avoid sports that involve long periods of exertion, such as football, distance running, basketball, and field hockey.
+The cold weather doesn’t mean that you have to give up on your exercise routine but make sure to follow it indoors.
+In cold weather, symptoms are even more likely to appear during exercise because as the air is cold it can irritate the sensitive airways in your lungs.
+Avoid sports that involve long periods of exertion, such as football, distance running, basketball and field hockey.

 - Warm-Up Before Exercise

-Studies have shown that people with asthma have greater lung function and recover faster after exercising when they are warmed up.
+Studies have shown that people with asthma have a greater lung function and recover faster after exercising when they are warmed up.
 This is important but especially in winter whenever you work out.
-Before heading outdoors in the cold, consider doing your first 20 minutes of your run on a treadmill.
+Before heading for working out outdoors in the cold, consider doing your first 20 minutes of your run on a treadmill.

 - Take Medications

-Work with your asthma specialist or doctor to create an effective treatment plan for the winter, and continue to get regular checkups done.
-If you are finding that your asthma symptoms worsen in the cold weather or are experiencing asthma symptoms even if you haven’t had asthma before, meeting a physician is of the utmost importance.
+Work with your specialist or doctor to create an effective asthma treatment plan for the winter, and continue to get regular checkups done.
+If you are finding that your asthma symptoms worsen in the cold weather or you are experiencing asthma symptoms even if you haven’t had asthma before, meeting a physician is of the utmost importance.
 Take any medications you’ve been prescribed on schedule and without fail.